 - Object is gripped -> Hook aligns itself with object (snug fit) -> Object is lifted and no wiggle occurs

-Whereas with prosthetic hands, due to their rounded finger tips, this is a typical observation:
+Whereas with prosthetic hands, also due to their rounded finger tips, this is a typical observation:

 - Object is gripped -> There is preliminary fit of gripper to object -> During / after lifting, the finger shape finish alignment, thus changing angles, in some instances the forces change the finger position -> Object is lifted in a final grip constellation